antarctica/PolarRoute/README.md

 ---

 ## Manual
-The manual for this software can be installed by running:
+The manual for this software can be installed by running in conda:
 ```
   sphinx-build -b html ./doc/source ./doc/build
 ```